fabrei/tootbot/README.md

 The script only needs a password for the first time to create credential files.

-It gets the tweets from RSS available at http://twitrss.me, then does some cleanup on the content:
+It gets the tweets from RSS available at https://nitter.net/<username>/rss, then does some cleanup on the content:
 - twitter tracking links (t.co) are dereferenced
 - twitter hosted pictures are retrieved and uploaded to mastodon

+The service http://twitrss.me , which was used before, has some problems to create rss feeds from tweets.

-It can also toot RSS/atom feeds (see cron-example.sh).
+It can also toot RSS/atom feeds, just pass RSS/atom url as source.

 A sqlite database is used to keep track of tweets than have been tooted.

 The script is simply called by a cron job and can run on any server (does not have to be on the mastodon instance server).

-## Setup
+## Setup Python

 ```
 # clone this repo